adityakumarsinghyadav9198-commits/zomato-clone-/README.md

 # zomato-clone-
-this is my first github project which is to zomato clone.
+this is my first github project which is the zomato clone.
 Author- Aditya Kumar Singh Yadav